mistersouza/quiz/README.md

 ● Users are in for a treat when they see their performance, and it looks great on any screen.
 With a clean and interactive progress bar, they can easily gauge their quiz journey.
 And guess what?
 They get the chance to go at it again or call it a day.

 ![Quiz card](assets/images/readme/quiz-results.webp)

+### Coming up 🚀🔥

+_I'm absolutely pumped and raring to go as we dive into some fantastic updates that will take your quiz app to the next level:
+    + User Authentication
+    + API Interactions

+We're working hard to make these enhancements only a click a away.

 ## Testing 🔎